thoughtbot/ruby-science/release/ruby-science-sample.md

 ### Next Steps

-* Check for other occurances of the duplicated view code in your application and replace them with the newly extracted partial.
+* Check for other occurrences of the duplicated view code in your application and replace them with the newly extracted partial.

 \backmatter

 # Closing

-Thanks for checking out the sample of Ruby Science.
-If you’d like to get access to the full content, the example application, ongoing updates, and the ability to get your questions about Ruby on Rails answered by us, you can pick it up on our website:
+Thanks for checking out this sample of _Ruby Science_.
+If you'd like to get access to the full content, the example application, ongoing updates and the opportunity to have your questions about Ruby on Rails answered by us, you can get it all on our website:

 <http://www.rubyscience.com>